vimc/montagu-db/README.md

 ### Run the database pointing at a data volume

 All we have to do here is point the database container at the database volume.
-This also exposes the postgres port 5432 as 9999 for local access but we'd typically be using either `--link` or the new docker networking to join containers together.
-Omit the `-d` to run the database without detaching (in which case you probably also want `--rm`)
+This also exposes the postgres port 5432 as 8888 for local access but we'd typically be using either `--link` or the new docker networking to join containers together.

 ```
 docker run -d \
     -v montagu-db-data:/var/lib/postgresql/data \
     --name montagu-db-run \
-    -p 9999:5432 \
+    -p 8888:5432 \
     vimc/montagu-db
 ```

 (change the `montagu-db-data` to point at your preferred data volume, e.g., `montagu-db-data-synthetic`)

-When this starts up you should not see the database initialise a fresh database (including lines like `CREATE DATABASE`) and startup should be very quick.
-If you created synthetic data you can replace the `-v` line with
+For development it's often nice to have a container that you can destroy and not have to worry about cleaning the containers up, such as:

 ```
+docker run --rm \
-    -v montagu-db-synthetic:/var/lib/postgresql/data \
+    -v montagu-db-data:/var/lib/postgresql/data \
+    -p 8888:5432 \
+    vimc/montagu-db
 ```

+(this will remove the container once it exits and avoids naming the container so that you don't get clashes).

+**Do not point two containers at the same data volume**

+Verify that the database is accessible with:

 ```
-psql -h localhost -p 9999 -U vimc -d montagu
+psql -h localhost -p 8888 -U vimc -d montagu
 ```

 (password is `changeme`).
 The command `\dt` will list the tables.